 Do theocratic governments always tell the truth?
 Not really, but its ok to hide the truth when you're protecting God's organization.

 Watchtower literature says that withholding the truth in certain situations does no harm.
 In fact it does much good.
 They say that when ancient people were accused of lying, there is no record in the Bible that they came under divine disapproval for this.
 See Theocratic Warfare Quotes (i.e. Theocratic Lies)

 The organization's leaders are appointed by the Watchtower.
 To maintain their position in the organization, JW leaders (i.e. Overseers, Elders, and Ministerial Servants) must obey the Watchtower and persuade all Jehovah's Witnesses to do the same.

 Jehovah's Witnesses treasure their place in the Watchtower organization.
 The more submissive they are to those taking the lead, and the more loyal they are to Jehovah's organization, the more likely they are to receive the prize of everlasting life in God's Kingdom.
-WT, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation'; WT, March 15, 2009, Article: 'Keep Your Eyes on the Prize'.
+Watchtower Magazine, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation'; Watchtower Magazine, March 15, 2009, Article: 'Keep Your Eyes on the Prize'.

 Is the Watchtower telling JW's the truth?
 Are they God's theocratic organization?
 Go back to step one.

 With such a belief system, it is easy to see why so many Jehovah's Witnesses are unhappy.
 However even if they leave, they are filled with guilt because they believe they left 'God's organization' and the best religion in the world.
 The best way to restore happiness after leaving the JW's is knowledge.
 If you're an unhappy JW, it's time to understand why you think the way that you think, and feel the way that you feel.
 It's time to take back your power.